 One of the best ways to learn the craft is read what professional screenwriters have to say about it.
 To that end for the next few weeks, I will be featuring interviews I have conducted with Black List screenwriters.

-Brad Ingelsby is one busy writer with at least six projects in various states of development and production including Hold on to Me and Run All Night [both on the 2012 Black List] and The Raid.
-Plus in a nice bit of synergy for us, he sold a high-profile pitch “Merry Men” just last week to DreamWorks.
+Today: Brad Ingelsby is a busy writer with several projects in various states of development including the 2012 Black List script Hold on to Me.
+Another Black List script — Run All Night — was produced and released in 2015.
+Plus Brad sold a high-profile pitch “Merry Men” to DreamWorks.

 Brad is repped by WME and Energy Entertainment.